dcunited001/dcunited001.github.io/_posts/2016-05-18-im-not-religious-im-spiritual.md

 created by man.
 But their propensity for benefit is immeasureable.

 - atheism for policy, etc.

--
+To deny it on a personal level, ... but systematically ... blah blah blah

-To deny it on a personal level... but systematically ... blah blah blah
+atheism as an inverson of religion

 It's horrifying to see a concerted effort to discredit religion and its institutions over the course of several generations.
 This is an